 A big part of the required budget depends on the project complexity.
 This is closely related to the level of innovation that is needed.
-New, not validated, technologies and contradicting requirements require more time spent on testing and optimization.
+New, not validated, technologies and contradicting requirements require more time on testing and optimization.
 Some examples are:

-For an electronic product, it makes a big difference if we need to create a fully engineered and validated design or whether we can co-develop the product with an Original Design Manufacturer (ODM).
+For an electronic product, it makes a big difference if we need to create a fully engineered and validated design or we can co-develop the product with an Original Design Manufacturer (ODM).
 The ODM already produces similar devices and they can do a large part of the final engineering.

 Example Feasibility Study

 4G Security Camera for Panasonic